danielstocks/react-sortable/README.md

 ## Development

-Look at README.md in `example-real-world` folder.
+Except from `example-from-npm` at all the examples are loading the library code from ./src folder.
-You can use this example to see how your does a changes in the source code affect the functionality of the component.
+That means you can use them to see how does a changes in the source code affect the functionality of the component.